1000 Books Before Kindergarten

 What do you get when you bring children, dogs and books together?
 You get happy, confident children who love to read!
 It’s simple, it’s fun, and it works!

-The West Bend Library partners with the Washington County Humane Society to put on this program, which provides a weekly opportunity for kids who can read independently to practice reading aloud to trained dogs.
+The West Bend Library partners with the Washington County Humane Society to put on this program, which provides a weekly opportunity for kids who can read independently to practice reading aloud one-on-one to trained dogs.
 Our canine friends listen patiently and without judgment for 15 minutes.

 THREE WAYS TO REGISTER: